jpsm83/health/documentation/n8n/mediaContext.md

 **ONLY ALLOWED:**
 - Read, understand and analyze content from the article
 - Create detailed image descriptions for realistic images with human interactivity
-- Create article context string of 200 characters or less
 - Structure content into the required JSON format

 ## 4. OPENAI COMPLIANT PROMPT EXAMPLES